CONCERTS

 Exhibitions

-The show will be on display in the Joseph Clayes III Gallery and the Carolyn Yorston-Wellcome Rotunda Gallery from October 19, 2024 through January 11, 2025.
+The show will be on display in the Joseph Clayes III Gallery and the Carolyn Yorston-Wellcome Rotunda Gallery from January 18 through April 19, 2025.

 Murals of La Jolla is a project of the Athenaeum.
 The mural project enhances the civic character and vitality of the community by commissioning public art projects on private property throughout La Jolla.
 Each work is on view for a minimum of two years.
 Since 2010, thirty-seven large-scale artworks have appeared in a variety of locations throughout the village of La Jolla, some prominently displayed while others are tucked away in more discreet locations.